anko/partser/readme.markdown

    parser, but instead returns an object of the form `{ value : whateverItReturned, start: Number, end: Number }` where `start` and `end` denote where in the input the match appeared.
+ - `lcMark`: Takes a parser.
+Returns a parser that works the same as the given parser, but instead returns an object, which `value` is what that parser returned, and `start` and `end` are objects with `offset`, `line` and `column` properties, just like `lcIndex` returns, which denote where in the input the match appeared.
  - `chain`: Takes a parser and a function.
 Returns a parser that matches the given parser, then calls the given function with its result.
 That function is expected to return a parser, which match result is returned.